 The credit card payment process is a matter between the credit card owner/customer, the bank that issued the credit card, and the international credit card payments system.
-With on-line credit card payments, the buyer provides the credit card information directly to the credit card processor - so the credit card data is never shared with TatukGIS.
+The buyer provides the credit card information directly to the credit card processor - so TatukGIS never accesses the credit card information and plays no role in the approval process.

 Payment Not Authorized message